Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - Some children identify it at as soon as they are able to grasp the concept of the differences between the sexes, others don�t start to feel anything until the onset of puberty
 - From [[11 Managed Dysphoria Gender in Disguise]]
     - When a video game gives you the option of choosing your gender, you tend to choose differently than your assigned gender.
-    - A preference for literature and film with characters of your true gender, or with characters who break gender norms (Mulan, Little Women).
+    - A preference for literature and film with characters of your true gender, or with characters who break gender norms (Mulan, Little [[Women]]).
     - Pornographic outlets which satisfy strong desires or feel more relatable, such as a draw towards gay/lesbian porn, bridal kink, or transformation sequences.
     - Crossdressing or performing drag.
     - Finding excuses to cut hair short, or to grow it out.
     - Wearing loose and baggy clothing that hides the shape of your body.
-    - Becoming intimately educated about some gender-associated topic, such as men�s or women�s clothing design.
+    - Becoming intimately educated about some gender-associated topic, such as men�s or [[women]]�s clothing design.
     - Growing and meticulously grooming facial hair (the so-called �denial beard�).
     - Presenting extremely masculine or hyper feminine.
     - Avoiding any conversation about fashion for any gender.
 Dissociating whenever fashion conversations or activities occur.